IQSS/dataverse-frontend/docs/KEYCLOAK_DEPLOYMENT.md

 ### SSL configuration

+(Consult the "Production Deployment" section for a possible alternative configuration that allows to run Keycloak securely behind an https proxy, without having to enable SSL in Keycloak itself.)

 To enable SSL in Keycloak, you first need to add the required SSL certificates and private keys to the instance.
 Specifically, the following files should be added:

 - `/etc/ssl/certs/<CER_NAME>.cer`